T. Frank Appleby: Business and early political career

+Congress

 He was elected as a Republican to serve as a congressman in the 67th Congress.
+He lost the next election, but was reelected in the 69th Congressional election in 1924.
+During this election Appleby was endorsed by the Ku Klux Klan.

+Death and burial

-He lost the next election, but was reelected at the 69th Congress elections.
-He died on December 15, 1924 in Baltimore, Maryland before he could take his seat, and was replaced by his son, Stewart Hoffman Appleby.
+He died on December 15, 1924, in Baltimore, Maryland before he could take his seat, and was replaced by his son, Stewart Appleby.
 He was buried in Chestnut Hill Cemetery near Old Bridge in East Brunswick, New Jersey.